A new social enterprise for fashion which offers a thoughtful new way to design, make and use locally-produced fashion.

 Advisor / Co-Founder

 Holly McQuillan is a designer, maker, writer andfacilitator, who works primarily in the field of sustainabledesign practice.
-She is a Senior Lecturer at MasseyUniversity School of Design, teaching across all levels;undergraduate, post-graduate, as well as deliveringmaster-classes to the public.
+She worked as a Senior Lecturer at MasseyUniversity School of Design, teaching across all levels;undergraduate, post-graduate, as well as deliveringmaster-classes to the public.

 Booker Spalding, are a corporate uniform manufacturer based in Wellington.
 They produce around 10,000 garments for New Zealand Post every year.
 As part of this service, used uniforms can be returned to Booker Spalding to be disposed of if they are worn-out, or become obsolete after a redesign or a change in corporate branding.